jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

     A: and B: were reserved for floppy disks, which is what MSDOS computers generally had.

-From the drive, folders are seperated with a '\' symbol.
+From the drive, folders are separated with a '\' symbol.
 Software is generally installed in ``C:\Program Files`` (or ``C:\Program Files (x86)`` for older software).
 Your documents are in a *magic* folder called ``Documents``.
 It's possible to get this to point to network drives or to your local hard drive.
 However, a *standard* Windows 11 machine will have this pointing to